astorfi/TensorFlow-World/README.rst

 TensorFLow World
 ************************

-The tutorial are ready to used and the explanations are present in the wiki_ associated with this repository.
+The tutorials are ready to used and the explanations are present in the wiki_ associated with this repository.

 ..
 The links.
 .. _wiki: https://github.com/astorfi/TensorFlow-World/wiki